 Users use document hashtags like “invoice” or “motion” so they can search for those files across different file types.
 You could also treat hashtags like a folder structure, tagging all medical documents with “meds” and all insurance documents with “insurance.”

 Search for document hashtags by clicking on a hashtag, which will automatically filter the Docs Section for all document with that hashtag.

 To report on document hashtags, run a List of Docs report with a hashtag as the limiting criteria.
 Tagging your documents allow you to create more powerful reports and searches.
 For example, you might search for all medical documents, then narrow it down to just invoices, then just invoices from a single provider.

 Hashtags can be added to notes or tasks in the activity feed by including any words preceded by the # symbol in a note, task, or comment.

-Hashtags can be used in regular notes and tasks to help you categorize and analyze your communications.
-For example, you may want to prioritize a task with an #important hashtag, or maybe track excellent work done by your team with a #wow hashtag.
+Hashtags in activity items can help you categorize and analyze your communications.
+For example, you may want to prioritize a task with an #important hashtag, or track excellent work done by your team with a #wow hashtag.